 - Brainstorming Tips And Techniques For Freelancers

-1. Move Outside the Box
+1. Move outside the box

-When faced with a problem that can’t be solved, we usually use brute force, and "crack our head" over it for hours or even days.
+When faced with a problem that can’t be solved, we usually use brute force and "crack our head" over it for hours or even days.
 Eventually, we know that we won’t get anything constructive from the exercise, and that’s when a shift in perspective is required.

 This is when we need to create a psychological distance, according to the construal level theory (CLT).
 Basically, we let our imaginations run wild and adopt an abstract level of thinking.
 Scientific American suggests that we can try to change the way we think about a problem by taking on the perspective as another person.

-2. Yankee Doodle
+2. Yankee doodle

 In some sense, doodling is a form of undertaking a new perspective – that of the visual-spatial aspect.
-When we just couldn’t come up with any fresh ideas, letting our mind wander by means of random drawings allow us to tap into that subconscious part of our mind which we usually don’t have direct access to.
+When we just couldn’t come up with any fresh ideas, letting our mind wander using random drawings allow us to tap into that subconscious part of our mind which we usually don’t have direct access to.
 What this translates to is the generation of ideas that we can never consciously think of.

-While we wouldn’t normally doodle during a lecture or a meeting, there are many prominent figures that doodle in such settings, including former presidents Thomas Jefferson, Ronald Reagan and Bill Clinton.
+While we wouldn’t normally doodle during a lecture or a meeting, there are many prominent figures that doodle in such settings, including former presidents Thomas Jefferson, Ronald Reagan, and Bill Clinton.
 For more on the perks of doodling, check out this insightful 5-minute TED talk by Sunni Brown, author of one GameStorming: A Playbook for Rules-breakers, Innovators and Changemakers.

-3. meditate to empty your mind
+3. Meditate to empty your mind

 How are you going to come up with innovative ideas if your mind is filled with thoughts about everything else but the task at hand?
 These thoughts eat up your creativity because they take up your mental stamina, rendering you distracted and fatigued.
 This is why you need to de-clutter your mind first before engaging in any task, especially when it involves some abstract level of thinking.